openshift/enhancements/enhancements/network/primary-user-defined-networks-for-virtualization-workloads.md

 TODO: link the ticket to get an enhancement

+This is the long-term plan for extending networking from the pod interface to the VM; assuming preserving the established TCP connections is an absolute must we could instead go for the [bridge binding alternative](#binding-mechanism) in 4.18, and migrate to a version of passt that preserves the TCP connections in a future release / Z-stream.

 ### Persisting VM IP addresses during the migration

 OpenShift already features the ability of providing persistent IP addresses